 Why a Portfolio Is Essential

-A GitHub portfolio, for example, allows you to showcase your skills by sharing your code, projects, and contributions to open-source communities.
+A GitHub portfolio, for example, lets you showcase your skills by sharing your code, projects, and contributions to open-source communities which is one of the qualities employers look for.

 Consider the global open-source community, which is projected to reach $50 billion by 2030.
 Contributing to open-source projects not only hones your skills but also puts your work in front of a global audience, including potential employers.